Astrophysics (Index)About

 (particle implied by quantum field theory)

 The Higgs boson is an elementary boson that was theorized based upon quantum field theories in the 1960s, then a detection by the Large Hadron Collider (LHC) was confirmed in 2013.
-Associated with it is a physical field, which was theorized as necessary for the symmetry breaking which led to the division (during the very early universe) between electromagnetism and the weak force.
+Associated with it is a physical field (the Higgs field), which was theorized as necessary for the symmetry breaking which led to the division (during the very early universe) between electromagnetism and the weak force.
+It is said that it is the Higgs field that makes some particles have mass.

 Further reading: